Drug Free College

 Legal Sanctions

 Federal and state sanctions for illegal possession of controlled substances range from up to one year imprisonment and up to $100,000 in fines for a first offense, to three years imprisonment and $250,000 in fines for repeat offenders.
 Additional penalties include forfeiture of personal property and the denial of federal student aid benefits.
 Under federal laws, trafficking in drugs such as heroin or cocaine may result in sanctions up to and including life imprisonment for a first offense involving 100 gm or more.
-A first offense for trafficking in marijuana may result in up to five years imprisonment and fines up to $500,000 for an offense involving less than 50 kg, and up to life imprisonment and fines up to $8 million for an offense involving 1,000 kg or more.
-The State of Minnesota may impose a wide range of sanctions for alcohol-related violations.
-For example, first-offense penalties for driving while intoxicated (blood alcohol content of .08 or more) may result in a $1,000 fine, 90 days in jail, and/or revocation of driver’s license for 90 days.
+A first offense for trafficking in marijuana may result in up to five years imprisonment and fines up to $250,000 for an offense involving less than 50 kg, and up to life imprisonment and fines up to $10 million for an offense involving 1,000 kg or more.

-A Social Host Ordinance makes it unlawful for an individual regardless of age to provide an environment (place) where underage drinking takes place, regardless of who provided the alcohol.
+Possession of alcohol under age 21 or use of false identification may result in fines.
+A Social Host Ordinance makes it unlawful for an individual regardless of age to provide an environment (place) where underage drinking takes place, regardless of who provided the alcohol and may result in up to 90 days in jail and $1,000 fine.

 The college will cooperate fully with law enforcement officials in the event of violations of local, state, or federal statutes.